Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: Probabilistic Simulation-based Optimization

-Algorithm \ref{alg:approach} determines the optimal deep-sleep duration through a simulation-based optimization of the expected time-averaged cost\footnote{A full python-based implementation will be shared after the review process is completed.}.
+Algorithm \ref{alg:approach} determines the optimal deep-sleep duration through a simulation-based optimization of the expected time-averaged cost\footnote{A full python-based implementation can be found under https://github.com/wanjads/SatelliteIoTRL.}.

 In ascending order, the algorithm considers possible deep-sleep durations and estimates the corresponding expected time-averaged cost based on the device’s current belief.
 These estimates are high for short deep-sleep durations, because of high energy cost.
 As the deep-sleep duration increases, the total cost initially decreases because the energy cost drops.
 Beyond a certain point, however, longer deep-sleep periods start to degrade the \valname at the receiver.

 Once the cost of \valname degradation becomes larger than the decrease in energy cost, the overall cost begins to increase again.
 At this point, the algorithm has found the optimal duration for the upcoming deep-sleep.
 In the following, we explain the steps of this procedure line by line.